bandprotocol/falcon/README.md

 - Queries packet data and EVM signatures for verification in the TSS verifier.

 ### 2. Chain Provider
-intermediary between the relayer application and the target blockchain.
+Intermediary between the relayer application and the target blockchain.
 It encapsulates all logic required to interact with a specific type of blockchain, such as Ethereum Virtual Machine (EVM)-based chains, and abstracts the details of blockchain operations like transaction creation, execution, querying, and validation.
 (At this moment, only EVM chains are supported.)
 - Keys Manipulation
   - Manages key operations such as adding, deleting, listing, and securely storing them.
 - Transaction Creation
-  - Constructs calldata for packet relaying using ABI methods.
+  - Constructs calldata for packet relaying.
   - Dynamically calculates gas fees for both EIP-1559 and Legacy transactions.
 - Transaction Execution
   - Signs transactions using keys from the senders pool.